jerome-cossu/overlook_hotel/overlook_hotel/docs/architecture.md

         rooms: number unique index
         reservations: index on (room_id, start_date, end_date)
     Reservation entity includes @Version (optimistic locking).

+Developer setup & DB ownership (local dev)
+    When running in the `dev` profile the application may use `spring.jpa.hibernate.ddl-auto: create-drop` (see `application-dev.yml`) so Hibernate can create/drop the schema automatically.

+    If you encounter startup errors such as "ERROR: must be owner of table ..." it means the configured DB user does not own existing tables.
+Options to resolve locally:

+    - Recreate the database and set the owner to the application user (recommended for local development):

+        dropdb overlook_hotel
+        createdb -O overlook_user overlook_hotel

+    - Change ownership of existing schema/tables (requires superuser access):

+        psql -d overlook_hotel -c "ALTER SCHEMA public OWNER TO overlook_user;"
+        # or for individual tables:
+        psql -d overlook_hotel -c "ALTER TABLE room_features OWNER TO overlook_user;"

+    - Safer alternative: switch `ddl-auto` to `validate` and apply `db/schema.sql` + `db/seed-data.sql` (or use Flyway/Liquibase) to manage schema and seed data.

+    The `scripts/seed-db.sh` helper can be used to load `db/seed-data.sql` into a fresh database.

 ### Preventing double-booking (concrete flow)